-I was on a first date with Jeff years ago.
-He was nice.
-I knew people that he knew and vice versa.v He’d earned his Ph.D. in psychology, having graduated from the same program that I was currently slugging my way through.
+Let me take you back in time.
+I was on a first date with a guy named Jeff.
+I’d vetted him prior to our date, checked with people that I knew that he knew, etc. By all reports, he was nice, having earned his Ph.D, from the same program that I was currently slugging my way through.

 The usual get-to-know-you questions were tossed around.

 “Where did you grow up?”

 “What made you want to go into psychology?”

 Then the inevitable question fell from his lips: “Have you ever been married?”

 I paused, weighing my response carefully.
 I didn’t want to lie.
 Nor did I want to go into too much of my personal life with someone I barely knew.

 “Yes,” I said, looking at him directly.
 “In fact, twice.”

 Facing the fear of condemnation or rejection …

 Before I could take another breath, he responded, an amused sarcasm oozing out of him.
 “Well, if I’d known that, I wouldn’t have asked you out.”